Marketing

 Collect customer data

 Engaging directly with potential customers can yield actionable insights.
-Deploy online surveys via email or set up polls on social media platforms.
+Deploy online surveys via email or even a QR code that is available at the register.

 Apps with fashion-forward audiences like TikTok and Instagram can also be used to observe which posts about fashion styles or products receive the most engagement, indicating potential customer interest.